infinum/android-handbook/Useful tools & utilities/Libraries.md

     It is essential for MVVM arcitecture, but it can also help in lost of other use cases.

-    To see all features and variations of androidx.lifecycle go [here](https://developer.android.com/jetpack/androidx/releases/lifecycle).
+    To see all features and variations of androidx.lifecycle, go [here](https://developer.android.com/jetpack/androidx/releases/lifecycle).

     For more info on ViewModel with code examples go [here](https://developer.android.com/topic/libraries/architecture/viewmodel).